Steele dossier: Mother Jones story

 By the third quarter of 2016, many news organizations knew about the existence of the dossier that had been described as an "open secret" among journalists but chose not to publish information they could not confirm.
 Mother Jones was the first to report the existence of the dossier and that it was exclusively funded by Democrats.

-By October 2016, Steele had compiled 33 pages (16 reports), and he then passed on what he had discovered to David Corn, a reporter from Mother Jones magazine.
-On October 31, 2016, a week before the election, Mother Jones reported that a former intelligence officer, whom they did not name, had produced a report based on Russian sources and turned it over to the FBI.
-The article disclosed some of the dossier's allegations:
+By October 2016, Steele had shared 33 pages of his reports with David Corn.
+A week before the election, Mother Jones reported that an unnamed former intelligence officer had compiled a report of information from Russian sources over to the FBI.
+The article disclosed some of the allegations:

 The first memo, based on the former intelligence officer's conversations with Russian sources, noted, "Russian regime has been cultivating, supporting and assisting TRUMP for at least 5 years.
 Aim, endorsed by PUTIN, has been to encourage splits and divisions in western alliance."
 It maintained that Trump "and his inner circle have accepted a regular flow of intelligence from the Kremlin, including on his Democratic and other political rivals".
 It claimed Russian intelligence had "compromised" Trump during his visits to Moscow and could "blackmail him".
 It also reported that Russian intelligence had compiled a dossier on Hillary Clinton based on "bugged conversations she had on various visits to Russia and intercepted phone calls".